aduermael/minecraft-server/README.md

 ```
 Minecraft server versions are listed here: [https://mcversions.net](https://mcversions.net)

+**Note:** if you use the same volume, you'll see that all your generated data has been preserved.

 ## Admin console

 You can attach in the admin console typing that command: